MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-single-sign-on.md

    |Create|`Auth/tab`|Reference code, auth redirect pages and a `README.md` file is generated in this path for a tab project.|
    |Create|`Auth/bot`|Reference code, auth redirect pages and a `README.md` file is generated in this path for a bot project.|

-> [!Note]
+> [!NOTE]
 > By adding SSO, Teams Toolkit doesn't change anything in the cloud until you trigger local debug.
-Update your code to ensure that SSO is working in the project.
+You can update your code to ensure that SSO is working in the project.

 ## Update your application to use SSO